braitsch/doodle/README.md

-node-socket
+doodle.io
 ===========

-a simple socket-server using node.js, express.js &amp; socket.io
+A simple drawing application that allows users to draw on a canvas together in realtime using node.js, express.js &amp; socket.io